 JOAN MURRAY, a principal in the Wallace Genetic Foundation, gives much more than financial support to the Center for Environmental Filmmaking.
-Over the past five years, she has partnered with Center faculty and their students to create award-winning films that address critical issues.
+Over the past ten years, she has partnered with Center faculty and their students to create award-winning films that address critical issues.

 Joan and her production partners created two PSAs that were seen by millions of TV and internet viewers.
 Both of the PSAs (Save RainForest, Save Lives and Sinnerman) won prestigious Awards, including the coveted Cine.
 You can see both spots on YouTube.

-Most recently, Joan and Center Associate Director Sandy Cannon-Brown produced a mini-documentary honoring chef and restaurateur Nora Pouillon for her pioneering work in organic food.
+Joan and Center Associate Director Sandy Cannon-Brown produced a mini-documentary honoring chef and restaurateur Nora Pouillon for her pioneering work in organic food.
 The film, Nora!, premiered at the Environmental Film Festival in the Nation’s Capital in March 2009.

 She also worked with Sandy and Center Associate Director Larry Engel to create a promotional film, The American Prairie Reserve, for the American Prairie Foundation.